-We all know that zipping around Singapore by public transport is super affordable, as are taxis (although child safety in cabs and ride shares is an absolute priority).
+We all know that zipping around Singapore by public transport is super affordable, as are taxis (and child safety in cabs and ride shares is an absolute priority).
 But all that waiting around for the next bus, planning your route and stressing about portable car seats is hard.
 Sometimes we’d chew off our own arm for the freedom cars provide.
-Yep, despite the astronomical costs of owning a car in Singapore, sometimes nothing beats having your own set of wheels.
+Despite the astronomical costs of owning a car in Singapore, sometimes nothing beats having your own set of wheels.
 So here’s the kicker: is it better to buy or rent a car?
 We’ve weighed up the pros and cons of buying or leasing cars.
 Now, for the next step: converting your driver’s licence…

 Buy or lease?
 Your complete guide to owning cars in Singapore